 This can include mentoring or tutoring within local school districts, support for scholarship opportunities, or support of programs that provide support and investment in local area schools and education.

-Hydrostructures: Monetary donation to the United Way of the Piedmont
+AECOM: Monetary donation to United Way of the Piedmont

-Wiedemann and Singleton, Inc.: Monetary donation to Spartanburg Regional Health System Hospice House
+Wiedeman & Singleton: Monetary donation to Spartanburg Regional Hospice Home

-For more information on how your organization can be a part of our Community Benefit Program, contact Remsen Parrish, Purchasing Manager, at rparrish@spartanburgwater.org.
+For more information on how your organization can be a part of our Community Benefit Program, contact Remsen Parrish, Procurement and Fleet Operations Manager, at rparrish@spartanburgwater.org.